 Laurie L Christensen, MS, Lecturer of Security Studies, Department of Security Studies, MS, Sam Houston State University; BS, Univ of Houston-Main

-Magdalena A Denham, EDD, Clinical Associate Professor of Security Studies, Department of Security Studies, EDD, Sam Houston State University; MA, San Diego St Univ; BA, Univ of San Diego
+Magdalena A Denham, EDD, Professor of Practice of Security Studies, Department of Security Studies, EDD, Sam Houston State University; MA, San Diego St Univ; BA, Univ of San Diego